NNPDF/nnpdf/doc/validphys2/guide.md

 The following cron jobs are registered for the `nnpdf` user:

-- every 4h run the `index-email.py` script.
+- every day at 4 AM run the `index-email.py` script.
 - at every reboot run `index-reports.py`, `index-fits.py`,
 	`index-packahes-public.sh` and `index-packages-private.sh`, which monitor
   contiguously the respective folders and create indexes that can be used by